tahaarshad/CCNA-Prep/Network-Management.md

 # 2.3 Configure and verify Layer 2 discovery protocols (Cisco Discovery Protocol and LLDP)
+# 4.2 Configure and verify NTP operating in a client and server mode

 # Network Management
 ## Cisco Discovery Protocol